fredeerock/Mississippi-River-USGS-Info/README.md

 Real time USGS info on the Mississippi River.
 This includes PH, Salinity, Height, and Temperature.
 The information is gathered from the USGS Baton Rouge site.

 # Usage
+Append the following requests at the end of the URL to return current info.
 - `?temp` returns temperature
 - `?ph` returns PH
 - `?height` returns river height